-During the days teams are not actively making a presentation, each team will submitting two questions related to the research paper(s) or technology presentation(s) made in class by the end of the day.
+During the days teams are not actively making a presentation, each team will submit two questions for each research paper or technology presentation by Friday December 10th @ 11:59pm.
 Questions are submitted as a fill-in-the-blank quiz on Canvas after the class.
 To receive full credit, good questions must be submitted on Canvas that are relevant and cognizant of the content of the presentation.
 "Softball" (i.e. easy, or out-of-context questions) will receive no points.
 To receive credit, questions must have multi-word cognitively interesting answers.
 Questions with simple YES or NO answers will not receive credit.
 Teams are highly encouraged to ask questions at the end of each group's presentations in class.